Monogamy relations for relativistically causal correlations

-Furthermore, by looking at a sub-scenario of the one above, say $A, B, X$, we can potentially not know whether the variables have to follow the non-signalling constraints~\eqref{eq:ns} or whether they are only restricted by~\eqref{eq:jam}, which, according to the monogamy relations, depends on $Y$.
-Recall that, since we can have additional inputs to $A,B$ and outcomes to $X$, this also holds for the original scenario of Figure~\ref{fig:bob_jams}.
-This makes causal and also experimental reasoning about setups that allow such correlations challenging, in the sense that we have to be able to exclude that there exist any variables that may affect correlations of $A$ or $B$ respectively with other variables.
-This would pose new challenges to the way we do research by considering only an experimental setup of interest and some environmental interactions, but where we can assume that no unknown space-like separated variables control how we can operate our experiment.
+Furthermore, by looking at a sub-scenario of the one above, say $A, B, X$, we can potentially not know whether the variables have to follow the non-signalling constraints { (see Supplementary Equation~(S1))} or whether they are only restricted by~\eqref{eq:jam}, which, according to the monogamy relations, depends on { other variables (in this case e.g. $Y$)}.
+Recall that, since we can { consider} additional inputs to $A,B$ and outcomes to $X$, this { reasoning} also {applies to} the original scenario of Figure~\ref{fig:bob_jams}.
+This makes causal and also experimental reasoning about setups that allow \chanfin{for general relativistically causal} correlations challenging, in the sense that we have to be able to exclude that there exist any variables (\chanfin{in principle} anywhere in the universe) that may affect correlations \chanfin{e.g.} of $A$ or $B$ with other variables.
+Thus considering such relativistically causal correlations would pose new challenges to the way we currently do research by considering only an experimental setup of interest and some environmental interactions, but where we can assume that no unknown space-like separated variables influence how we can operate our experiment.

-\section{Further applications of entropy inequalities for relativistic causality}
+\subsection{Further applications of entropy inequalities for relativistic causality}

 Entropy inequalities further give us a method to distinguish properties of non-signalling from relativistically causal correlations.
 We show in this section that the latter correlations still satisfy non-trivial constraints that are albeit weaker than those for correlations satisfying the full non-signalling constraints, which were derived in~\cite{BudroniChaves}.